-Helen of Troy's P/E of 27.54 indicates some degree of optimism towards the stock.
-As you can see below, Helen of Troy has a much higher P/E than the average company (8.3) in the consumer durables industry.
+Helen of Troy's P/E of 14.83 indicates some degree of optimism towards the stock.
+You can see in the image below that the average P/E (8.1) for companies in the consumer durables industry is lower than Helen of Troy's P/E.

-That means that the market expects Helen of Troy will outperform other companies in its industry.
+Its relatively high P/E ratio indicates that Helen of Troy shareholders think it will perform better than other companies in its industry classification.
 Clearly the market expects growth, but it isn't guaranteed.
-So investors should always consider the P/E ratio alongside other factors, such as whether company directors have been buying shares.
+So investors should delve deeper.
+I like to check if company insiders have been buying or selling.

 How Growth Rates Impact P/E Ratios

-Helen of Troy has net debt worth just 7.7% of its market capitalization.
+Net debt totals just 8.1% of Helen of Troy's market cap.
 So it doesn't have as many options as it would with net cash, but its debt would not have much of an impact on its P/E ratio.

 The Verdict On Helen of Troy's P/E Ratio